dtg01100/fplaunchwrapper/README.md

-# fplaunchwrapper - Modern Flatpak Wrapper Management
+# fplaunchwrapper

-A **modern Python-based** utility to create intelligent wrapper scripts for Flatpak applications, allowing you to launch them by their simplified name (e.g., `firefox` instead of `flatpak run org.mozilla.firefox`).
-It provides conflict resolution, preference management, automatic monitoring, and comprehensive management tools with a beautiful CLI interface.
+A Python utility for creating wrapper scripts for Flatpak applications, allowing them to be launched by simplified names (e.g., `firefox` instead of `flatpak run org.mozilla.firefox`).

-## ✨ Key Features
+## Features

-- 🚀 **Modern Python CLI** with Rich formatting and progress bars
+- Python CLI with formatting and progress bars
-- 📦 **Easy Installation** via `pip` or `uv` package managers
+- Installation via `pip` or `uv` package managers
-- 🔍 **Intelligent App Discovery** for user and system Flatpak installations
+- App discovery for Flatpak installations
-- ⚡ **Real-time Monitoring** with automatic wrapper regeneration
+- Automatic wrapper regeneration
-- 🎯 **Smart Conflict Resolution** between system packages and Flatpak apps
+- Conflict resolution between system packages and Flatpak apps
-- 💾 **Preference Memory** with TOML-based configuration
+- Preference storage with TOML configuration
-- 🎨 **Interactive Mode** with beautiful prompts and help systems
+- Interactive prompts and help
-- 🔧 **Advanced Management** with comprehensive CLI tools
+- Management tools
-- 🛡️ **Security Hardened** with input validation and injection prevention
+- Input validation and security checks
-- 🌍 **Cross-platform** support with proper path handling
+- Cross-platform path handling
-- 📊 **Rich Reporting** with tables, progress bars, and status indicators
+- Reporting with tables and progress indicators

 ## 🎯 What It Does